equinor/ert/docs/source/creating_custom_jobs.rst

 ----------------------

 In this example, we have a group of wells that we would like to be drilled first, in order of their priority.
-Then all the other wells will be added afterwards, again in the other of their priority.
+Then all the other wells will be added afterwards, again in the order of their priority.

 Given an extra list of wells that should be the highest priority, an implementation of this behaviour could be: